nell-djmf/portfolio/landing.md

 ---
+title: Hire Me
-title: Me, as a developer.
+sub-title: Me, as a developer
 layout: landing
 description: "Here, you can find my skills, recommendations by my peers, my resume, and some more in-depth insight into my journey to find my passion."
 image: assets/images/pic07.jpg